Black hole perturbations in modified gravity: Conclusion

 \section{Conclusion}

 In this article, we have applied the novel approach introduced in Paper I to study linear black hole perturbations in the context of DHOST theories.
-The method is very generic and allows us to obtain the asymptotic behaviours of the perturbations at spatial infinity and near the black hole horizon without recurring to formulating their dynamics in terms of a Schr\"odinger-like equation.
-The knowledge of the asymptotic behaviours is essential to define and compute the quasi-normal modes.
+The method is very generic and enables one to obtain the asymptotic behaviours of the perturbations at spatial infinity and near the black hole horizon without reformulating their dynamics in terms of a Schr\"odinger-like equation.
+The knowledge of these asymptotic behaviours is essential to define and compute the quasi-normal modes, characterised by outgoing conditions at spatial infinity and ingoing conditions at the horizon.

-We have considered two black hole solutions in DHOST theories.
-The first one is the Schwarzschild stealth solution where the geometry is described by the usual Schwarzschild metric while the second one is the BCL solution whose metric is analogous to that of Reissner-Nordstrom black hole with the square of the electric charge effectively negative.
-In both cases, the black hole admits a single event horizon and the scalar field has a non-trivial profile (but $X=\phi_\mu \phi^\mu$ is constant in the primer case while it is not and depends on the radial coordinate $r$ in the latter).
+We have considered here two examples of nonrotating black hole solutions within DHOST theories.
+The first one is the Schwarzschild stealth solution whose geometry is described by the usual Schwarzschild metric while the second one is the non-stealth BCL solution whose metric is analogous to that of Reissner-Nordstrom black hole with the square of the electric charge effectively negative.
+In both cases, the scalar field has a non-trivial profile (but $X=\phi_\mu \phi^\mu$ is constant in the former case whereas it depends on the radial coordinate $r$ in the latter case).